rna-seq/raisin.restish/README.txt

 = raisin.restish =

-This is the restish server used by the rnaseq.pyramid server to fetch resources to render the boxes of its pages.
+This is the restish server used by the raisin.pyramid server to fetch resources to render the boxes of its pages.

 For more information about restish, check out the official website: